barrettinfotech/trumpet-rep-sheets/lesson-notes/kris15.md

 ## Lesson Notes

+## week 5

+We worked on Jolivet--try smoothing up the articulation.
+Work on Hembree and Clarke 1 for triple tongue.
+Use mouthpiece to allow the lips to do some of the pitch changing (as opposed to relying too much on the vowel placememnt of the tongue to change pitch.
+If too reliant on vowel placement, then it's really hard to multiple tongue in extreme or quickly changing registers.

+Look at sticky valves when you get a chance.

+Try out your newly added solo repertoire.
+Maybe bring in Rachmaninoff soon.

 Welcome back to studio Kris!
 I'll add your lesson notes here throughout the semester.

 Good week 1 lesson yeah!